wesley-trust/wesleytrust-com/_posts/2021-10-25-updated-recommended-ca-policies.md

 Time to update the [recommended Azure AD Conditional Access policies][blog-policies].

 ## What is the 'backup authentication service', and why is it important? ##
 The cause of many of Microsoft's biggest global outages in the past few years have been down to Azure AD.
-Whilst Azure AD has multiple redundant servers globally distributed, it has become a single point of failure for many of Microsoft's and third party's services.
+Whilst Azure AD has multiple redundant servers globally distributed, it has become a single point of failure for many Microsoft and third party services.

-There was no "backup Azure AD service" that could be switched to, so Microsoft began work on one.
+There was no "backup Azure AD" that could be switched to, so Microsoft created one.

 As the scale and distribution of Azure AD is massive, creating such as a service wouldn't be easy, and design decisions, likely needed to make such a project feasible (at least in the short term), have meant a series of security compromises to consider.
 Leading to the introduction of 'resilience defaults' within Conditional Access.